prebid/prebid.github.io/prebid-server/features/pbs-activitycontrols.md

 The [full list of activities](#activities) is below.

-An activity control is a 'gatekeeper' that makes a decision about whether the activity should be allowed in this specific context:
+An activity control is a gatekeeper that makes a decision about whether the activity should be allowed in a specific context:

 - Should I allow this usersync for bidderB?
 - Is it ok for this data to be passed to bidderC and analyticsD?